TeaInside/simple_file_transfer/README.md

 You can submit a pull request after completing the task.
-Your pull request will be reviewed by me ([@ammarfaizi2](https://github.com/ammarfaizi2)), and then you will get suggestion, feedback and maybe a request to change something before your PR be merged to the main branch.
+Your pull request will be reviewed by me ([@ammarfaizi2](https://github.com/ammarfaizi2)), and then you will get suggestion, feedback and maybe a request to change something before your PR be merged to the master branch.

 Note: Target platform is only Linux.